 - Yoshizaki-Gibbons, H. M. (In Press.)
 “She’s going to forget everything”: Entanglements of disability and aging in films centered on dementia.
 The Bloomsbury Handbook to Ageing in Contemporary Literature and Film.
 Bloomsbury.

-- Yoshizaki-Gibbons, H. M. (In Press.)
+- Yoshizaki-Gibbons, H. M. (2021.)
 Integrating critical disability studies and critical gerontology to explore the complexities of ageing with disabilities.
 In M. Putnam & C. Bigby (Eds.), Handbook of Aging with Disability.
 New York, NY: Routledge.

 - Yoshizaki-Gibbons, H. M. (2018.)
 Engaging with aging: The “greying” of critical disability studies.
 In R. Garland-Thomson, K. Ellis, M. Kent, & R. Robertson (Eds.), Manifestos for the Future of Critical Disability Studies (pp. 179-188).
 New York, NY: Routledge.

 - Yoshizaki-Gibbons, H. M., & O’Leary, M. E. (2018.)
 Deviant sexuality: The hypersexualization of women with bipolar disorder in film and television.
 In J. Leeson-Schatz & A. George (Eds.), The Image of Disability: Essays on Media Representations (pp. 93-106).
 Jefferson, NC: McFarland.

 - The last name Yoshizaki is her grandmother’s maiden name, and she added it to her surname in 2017 to honor the Japanese side of her family.

 - She is a huge animal lover and have adopted two dogs, Izzie and Ginnie, and two cats, Tommie and Sunny.